qarmin/szyszka/README.md

 Probably not.
 But will you remember name Szyszka?
 Well... probably also not, but when you hear this name, you will instantly think of this app.

-## Why?
-I know that on Linux, which I primarily use, there is a lot of good file renamers (and even more on Windows), but I couldn't find any that would suit my needs.
-Available apps install a lot of dependencies, work slowly or just have a very bloated UI.

-If you want very simple apps without too much of features, look at [Bulky](https://github.com/linuxmint/bulky), [Thunar Bulk Rename](https://docs.xfce.org/xfce/thunar/bulk-renamer/start) or [Nautilus Renamer](https://launchpad.net/nautilus-renamer).

 ## License
 MIT